Have you ever really thought about the make-up and anatomy of your suit jacket?

 The chest of the suit jacket has darts; these are seams down the center of the top front of the jacket.
 Darts provide shaping to your jacket as well as a tailored appearance.

-In addition, they take in some of the fabric so that the jacket doesn’t look quite so boxy.
+In addition, they take in some of the fabric, so the jacket doesn’t look so boxy.

 The interior seams can be cut so that the edge is a vertical line straight down; this style is known as closed quarters.

 They can also have rounded corners, creating a curved, wide opening.
 This option is called cutaway or flyaway.

 Which style is better?
 That depends on your body shape.